-This equipment has been tested and found to comply with Part 15 of the FCC Rules.
+This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the FCC.
 Operation is subject to the following two conditions:

-(1) This device may not cause harmful interference

-(2) This device must accept any interference received, including interference that may cause undesired operation.
+- (1) This device may not cause harmful interference - (2) This device must accept any interference received, including interference that may cause undesired operation.